syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/column-selection.md

 To achieve this, you can use the `selectColumnWithExisting` method.
 This method selects a column along with an existing column by specifying the column index as a parameter.

-The following example demonstrates how to select a column with an existing column by obtaining the selected column index through a textbox component and passing this column index as an argument to the `selectColumnWithExisting` method.
+The following example demonstrates how to select a column with an existing column by obtaining the selected column index through a [TextBox](https://ej2.syncfusion.com/aspnetcore/documentation/textbox/getting-started) component and passing this column index as an argument to the `selectColumnWithExisting` method.
 When you trigger the button event by clicking the **Select Columns** button,  it selects the specified column along with any existing selections within the Grid.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}